stephenberry/glaze/README.md

 See the `ext` directory for extensions.

-## Eigen

-[Eigen](https://gitlab.com/libeigen/eigen) is a linear algebra library.
-Glaze currently supports fixed sized matrices and vectors.
+- [Eigen](https://gitlab.com/libeigen/eigen).
+Supports fixed size matrices and vectors.

 # License